luiswirth/bsc-thesis/src/matter.typ

 Two simplicies that are made up of the same vertices, have equal orientation iff their two permutations fall into the same (even or odd) permutation equivalence class.
-Using the transivity of this equivalence relation, we can do the check relative to the sorted permutation.
+Using the transitivity of this equivalence relation, we can do the check relative to the sorted permutation.
 ```rust
 pub fn orientation_eq(&self, other: &Self) -> bool {